1944 Democratic Party vice presidential candidate selection: Analysis and aftermath

 Both Ferrell and McCullough compare the way Truman was nominated with more recent presidential elections, where the candidates must participate in state primaries to receive delegates to the national convention.
 Ferrell remarks that Truman was a product of the boss system in Kansas City, and that he was nominated in 1944 by the boss system who had made it clear to Roosevelt that Wallace was unacceptable to them.

 Ferrell also writes that Roosevelt was disingenuous, in particular towards Byrnes, and "elevated untruthfulness to a high art."
 Roosevelt used subordinates for tasks that were unpleasant, like telling Byrnes and Wallace to withdraw.
 The Roosevelt administration, writes Ferrell, saw many examples of the president welcoming enemies into the oval office, charming them, and giving every evidence of friendship, whereupon they later received unmistakable evidence of where they stood within the administration.
 Edward Flynn, however, believed that because of his poor health Roosevelt was reluctant to get involved in a quarrel: "I believe that in order to rid himself of distress or strife and rather than argue, he permitted all aspirants for the nomination to believe it would be an open convention."

 Ferrell asks himself if Truman, who appeared to gain the office without the effort, in reality was playing a calculated and sly game.
 Ferrell claims that everything suggests that Truman was trying to achieve the office he insisted he was not interested in.
 He would have been a strange politician otherwise, according to Ferrell.
 Roosevelt disliked ambitious people, and Truman knew this, so it was probably an advantage to be humble and deny he was a candidate.
+However, this fringe theory contradicts Truman's repeated statements before the convention and after he became president that he never wanted the job.